dustinpfister/blog_posts/_posts/phaser-sprite-data.md

 ### 2.2 - Making a sprite sheet with canvas

+For very basic examples like this I just use some very simple solid color box sprite sheet, so a canvas solution like this will work fine.

 ```js
 // make a sprite sheet
 var mkSheet = function (game) {